3. How much you’ll get

-To qualify for the lower rate your child must be:
+To qualify for the lower rate your child must be entitled to:

-- entitled to Personal Independence Payment (for a child over 16)
+- Personal Independence Payment (for a child over 16)

 To qualify for the higher rate your child must be:

-- entitled to Disability Living Allowance (higher rate care component)
+- entitled to Disability Living Allowance (higher rate care component), or

-- entitled to Personal Independence Payment (enhanced rate)(for a child over 16), or
+- entitled to Personal Independence Payment (enhanced rate), or

 You can still receive a disabled child addition for a third or subsequent child, even if you do not get the basic child amount.